scandum/quadsort/README.md

 In the first stage of quadsort the quad swap is used to pre-sort the array into sorted 4-element blocks as described above.

-The second stage still uses an approach similar to the quad swap to detect in-order and reverse-order arrangements, but as it's sorting blocks of 4 or more elements the final step needs to be handled like the traditional merge sort.
+The second stage uses an approach similar to the quad swap to detect in-order and reverse-order arrangements, but as it's sorting blocks of 4 or more elements the final step needs to be handled like the traditional merge sort.